 We’ve had many wins for kids by passing policies that will benefit children and families with the help of state leaders and gracious support from our donors.

-- Keep parents from being held back by past mistakes – HB 40 allows for the expungement of lower-level felonies and will help parents get back to work and support their families.
+- Prevented parents from being held back by past mistakes – HB 40 allows for the expungement of lower-level felonies and will help parents get back to work and support their families.

 - Equipped all educators to know how to recognize and report child abuse – SB 119 ensures all public school educators receive important information about child abuse and neglect so they can help protect children.